By Dr. Thad R. Nodine

 The CSU has made substantial progress in expanding its basic needs infrastructure over the past few years, and faculty and staff can serve key roles in helping students learn about and access emergency services to help address their housing, food, and other needs.
 These services are particularly important given the difficulties students are facing in paying their bills while staying enrolled in the university.

 According to Danielle Munoz, director of basic needs at Cal State Long Beach, the lack of affordable housing continues to be the primary challenge for students from families who are low-income.
 She said that many students “pay for rent and utilities because they have a landlord and a utility company requiring the money.
 And so they come in and say, ‘I need food because I paid my rent and there’s nothing left now for me to eat.’
-Or they may have had a crisis happen where they lost a job or couldn’t get a job and then they don’t have enough to cover [their expenses].
+Or they may have had a crisis happen where they lost a job or couldn’t get a job and then they don’t have enough to cover .
 We wouldn’t hear that before because students could kind of scrape by, but now the rents are so unaffordable it’s unforgiving.”

 Munoz added that many students are working 20 or more hours per week to make ends meet.
 “Anything less than that and students are really struggling,” she said.
 “Many are working two or three jobs.
 They’re doing graveyard shifts.
 They’re dropping classes just to get that second job because they have bills to pay.
 A lot of students have credit card debt.”
 Compared with student loans, credit card debt incurs much higher interest payments and potential fees.